 In 2014, Mailchimp achieved a feat – placing a hilarious 19-second advertisement at the opening of Sarah Koenig’s dramatic podcast ‘Serial‘.
-At the time, it was the podcast producers who approached a company specialising in newsletters.
+At the time, the podcast producer approached the company, which specialises in newsletters.
 The format took off immediately, for one simple reason: a native podcast creates an intimate relationship with its audience.
-Here, the contrast between the content of the podcast and the commercial hits the nail on the head.
+Here, the contrast between the content of the podcast and the ad hit the nail on the head.

-These avenues allow you to aim for the right target when you choose to sponsor a podcast.
+These insights help to get the right message across when choosing to sponsor a podcast.

-Your messages must be perfectly integrated into the podcast
+Your messages need to be perfectly integrated into the podcast

 Host-read: the presenter of the podcast can be your voice.